stephaniemartyna/architecture-decision-record/User-Interface.md

    - React Native offers near-native performance on both iOS and Android platforms by allowing developers to write components in JavaScript or TypeScript, which are then compiled to native code.
 This approach ensures that the app runs smoothly and efficiently, providing a smooth user experience.

 - **Third Party Plugin and Module Support**:
    -  React Native offers an extensive library of third-party plugins and modules that provides access to device features and services.
-This allows us to integrate device systems such as camera access, location services, and biometric authentication efficiently.
+This allows us to integrate device systems such as camera access, location services, and bio-metric authentication efficiently.
 This accelerates development by reducing the amount of custom software requierd to develop.
 We chose React Native over Nativescript's direct API support due to the libraries offered in React Native.

 - **Cross Platform Capability**:
    - React Native allows us to maintain a single codebase for both iOS and Android platforms.
 This reduces development time and ensures consistent behavior and design across both platforms.
 Any updates or changes can be implemented to one codebase and deployed to both platforms simultaneously, simplifying the development and maintenance process.